lapin00b/AFileIcon/README.md

 - [Icomoon](https://icomoon.io/)
 - [Octicons](https://octicons.github.com/)

 Source icons are provided in SVG format (Sublime Text doesn't currently support it).
-We convert them to @1x and @2x PNG assets before each release via a custom `gulp` task.
+They are convert to @1x and @2x PNG assets before each release via python build script `py build -i`.

 Rasterized icons can be found in `icons` folder.